citp/privacy-policy-historical/f/fa/fan/fanbolt.com.md

-> *The following text is extracted and transformed from the fanbolt.com privacy policy that was archived on 2007-12-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071212062213id_/http%3A//www.fanbolt.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fanbolt.com privacy policy that was archived on 2008-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080610103040id_/http%3A//www.fanbolt.com/privacy.php) for the most accurate reproduction.*

-# FANBOLT.COM
+# FANBOLT.COM - Privacy

 _Fanbolt's Commitment to Privacy:_